Combinatorial construction of Gelfand-Tsetlin modules for $\mathfrak{gl}_n$: Introduction

 \

-We will call a class of Gelfand-Tsetlin $\gl_n$-modules from Theorem II {\it admissible} modules.
-Hence, we have a combinatorial way to explicitly construct a vast number of new irreducible Gelfand-Tsetlin modules.
+We will call the class of Gelfand-Tsetlin $\gl_n$-modules from Theorem II {\it admissible} modules.
+Hence, we have a combinatorial way to explicitly construct a vast number of new simple Gelfand-Tsetlin modules.
+Some examples of admissible modules were constructed by Mazorchuk \cite{Maz1}, \cite{Maz3}.\\

 It is interesting to know the place of admissible modules in the category of all Gelfand-Tsetlin modules.
-We make the following conjecture\\
+We state the following conjecture\\

-{\bf Conjecture 1.} If $V$ is irreducible Gelfand-Tsetlin $\gl_n$-module with Gelfand-Tsetlin multiplicities $1$ which has a basis consisting of noncritical tableaux with standard action of the generators of $\gl_n$ then $V\simeq V(L)$ for some tableau $L$ satisfying the FRZ-condition.\\
+{\bf Conjecture 1.} If $V$ is simple Gelfand-Tsetlin $\gl_n$-module with Gelfand-Tsetlin multiplicities $1$ which has a basis consisting of noncritical tableaux with standard action of the generators of $\gl_n$ then $V\simeq V(L)$ for some tableau $L$ satisfying the FRZ-condition.\\ At the moment Conjecture 1 is known to be true for $n\leq 3$, see also Conjecture \ref{conj-tableau}. \\